pingcap/tidb/CONTRIBUTING.md

 GO111MODULE=on go build -o tidb-server github.com/pingcap/tidb/tidb-server
 ```

-The `c385cbdcca83eeed283139814a7ea149e3116e66` could be changed to the other commit hash, try the latest commit hash [here](https://github.com/pingcap/tidb/commits/master).
+The `c385cbdcca83eeed283139814a7ea149e3116e66` can be changed to any other commit hash.
+Try the latest commit hash [here](https://github.com/pingcap/tidb/commits/master).

 #### For development

-You'll need `GOPATH` defined,
-and `PATH` modified to access your Go binaries.
+You'll need `GOPATH` defined, and `PATH` modified to access your Go binaries.

 A common setup is the following but you could always google a setup for your own flavor.